Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Circuit simulation

 \section{Circuit simulation}

 The availability of a stable compact model allows the exploration of new device applications that are hard to verify using standard test equipment such as semiconductor parameter analyzers and without a monolithic co-integration of FeCaps and CMOS circuits.
-One such case of study is the behavior of a FeCap programmed using a current source.
-Here, the model is employed in a current programming circuit (Fig.~\ref{subfig:i_prog_schematic}).
-A current pulse is fed to the FeCap using two transistors in saturation, with two control transistors that either source or sink current.
-A train of 250\,nA high and 10\,\textmu s wide current pulses is then applied to the FeCap, which is fully discharged to 0\,V after each pulse.
-The train of pulses is then compared with a single 1\,ms pulse of 25\,nA, the average current of the train of pulses.
+One such case of study is the behavior of a FeCap programmed using a current source, which not feasible using discrete components due to the high parasitic capacitance.
+Here, the model is employed in a current programming circuit, as shown in Fig.~\ref{fig:6}(a).
+A current pulse is fed to the FeCap using two transistors in saturation (M1 and M4) with the biases $V_p$ and $V_n$ that set the positive and negative programming currents.
+The other two transistors (M2 and M3) are used to chop the current and thus either source or sink current.
+For the pulsed operation, a train of 250\,nA high and 10\,\textmu s wide current pulses is then applied to the FeCap, which is fully discharged to 0\,V after each pulse.
+For comparable continuous operation, a single 1\,ms pulse of 25\,nA, the average current of the train of pulses, is applied to the device.

-The Monte Carlo simulation (Fig.~\ref{subfig:i_prog_mc}) shows the evolution of the polarization with the current pulses, including the standard deviation.
-The model can achieve partial polarization switching, an important feature in applications that require analog computing or multilevel programming.
+The Monte Carlo simulation in Fig.~\ref{fig:6}(b) shows the evolution of the polarization with the current pulses, including the standard deviation.
+The model can achieve partial polarization switching, even with current programming pulses, an important feature in applications that require analog computing or multilevel programming.
 Furthermore, it can predict the polarization switched by current input pulses, differentiating between different stimulating pulses.
+As evident from Fig.~\ref{fig:6}(b), the pulsed approach leads to a higher standard deviation in the programmed polarization compared to the continuous programming approach.
+This highlights that the model, due to its physical basis and well-posed description, is able both to generalize the device behavior well, allowing unconventional techniques such as current programming, as well as to converge reliably enough to allow Monte Carlo simulations and parameter explorations when designing memory macros.
+As such, the model allows the design of reliable FeCap-based circuits robust to device variation and can be an integral part in a design methodology for more reliable and performant memory macros.

-Accordingly, the model is able to assist the design of reliable FeCap-based circuits robust to device variation.
-Additionally, the model was tested in a 30\,\textmu s transient programming simulation using arrays of different sizes (Fig.~\ref{subfig:array_time}), reaching convergence in 1.8\,s with an array size of 100\,kb.
+Further, the model was tested in a 30\,\textmu s transient programming simulation using arrays of different sizes of the same programming circuit (Fig.~\ref{fig:6}(c)).
+In this case, the simulation reached convergence in 1.8\,s with an array size of 100\,kb, with the large array simulations possibly limited by the memory bandwidth in our simulation hardware.
+This is a promising result and very beneficial for the design of conventional memory arrays or analog crossbar arrays, where computationally heavy Monte Carlo and post-layout simulations of larger arrays give a crucial design advantage towards more reliable memory arrays.